crxjs/chrome-extension-tools/README.md

 </details>

 <details>
-<summary>Does it include any help with permissions?</summary>
+<summary>Does it detect permissions automatically?</summary>
 <br>
-`rollup-plugin-chrome-extension` statically analyzes your bundled code to detect required permissions to declare in the manifest.
+`rollup-plugin-chrome-extension` statically analyzes your bundled code, detects any required permissions and adds them to the manifest in the `dist` folder.
 Any permissions in the source manifest are always included.

 </details>